cfw-guide/ios.cfw.guide/_pages/en_US/using-unc0ver.md

 ## Jailbreak Tab

 On the main tab "Jailbreak", the page features basic information about the developers and UI designers.
-The next main feature is the "Jailbreak" button.
-This will jailbreak your device.
+The main feature is the "Jailbreak" button.
+This will jailbreak your device and install Cydia to your home screen.

-Tap the "Jailbreak" button to jailbreak your phone.
+Tap the "Jailbreak" button to jailbreak your device.
 {: .notice--success}

 ## Settings for unc0ver